-On April 3, 2020, the Company closed on a transaction related to a Securities Purchase Agreement (the "Securities Purchase Agreement") entered into on March 30, 2020, whereby an investor (the "Investor") purchased from the Company, 7,500,000 units (the "Units"), each consisting of (i) 1.5 shares of the Company's common stock (the "Common Stock"), or pre-funded warrants (the "Prefunded Warrants" upon Investors election due to the 4.99% blocker provisions discussed below) and (ii) 1.5 warrants to purchase one share of Common Stock ("Series A Warrants", and collectively with the Common Stock the "Units").
-In addition to the Units, the Investor was issued 63,750,000 warrants to purchase one share of Common Stock (the "Series B Warrants") and an additional 63,750,000 warrants to purchase one share of Common Stock (the "Series B Warrants, the Series A Warrants, the Series A Warrants, the Series B Warrants, the Series A Warrants, the Series B Warrants, the Series A Warrants, the Series B Warrants, the Series C Warrants, the Series B Warrants, the Series C Warrants, the Series B Warrants, the Series C Warrants, the Series B Warrants of S450,000 was paid at closing (the "Purchase Price") or \$0.06 per unit purchase price.
+On April 3, 2020, the Company closed on a transaction related to a Securities Purchase Agreement (the "Securities Purchase Agreement") entered into on March 30, 2020, whereby an investor (the "Investor") purchased from the Company, 7,500,000 units (the "Units"), each consisting of (i) 1.5 shares of the Company's common stock (the "Common Stock"), or pre-funded warrants (the "Prefunded Warrants" upon Investors election due to the 4.99% blocker provisions discussed below) and (ii) 1.5 warrants to purchase one share of Common Stock ("Series A Warrants"), and collectively with the Common Stock the "Units").
+In addition to the Units, the Investor was issued 63,750,000 warrants to purchase one share of Common Stock (the "Series B Warrants") and an additional 63,750,000 warrants to purchase one share of Common Stock, subject to a vesting schedule (the "Series C Warrants" and, together with the Prefunded Warrants, the Series A Warrants, the Warrants, the "Warrants").
+The aggregate purchase price for the Units, the Series A Warrants, the Series B Warrants, the "Purchase Price") or \$0.06 per unit purchase price.
 The Securities Purchase Agreement contains a blocker provision whereby the Investor or any of its affiliates would not beneficially own in excess of 4.99% of the outstanding number of shares of Common Stock ("Beneficial Ownership Limitation").
-As such, the Investor may elect to purchase Prefunded Warrants equal to the same number of shares of Common Stock that the Company been issued.
+As such, the Investor may elect to purchase Prefunded Warrants equal to the same number of shares of Common Stock that the Company would have been issued.